-Latest Update - Thursday, November 14, 2024 - 12:30 PM PDT
+Latest Update - Thursday, December 12th, 2024 - 4:00 PM PT

-Latest Update - Thursday, November 14, 2024 - 12:30 PM PDT
+Latest Update - Thursday, December 12th, 2024 - 4:00 PM PT

 The Churches of Christ in America result from an indigenous American movement seeking to restore the gospel and church of the New Testament.
 For this reason, the term "Restoration Movement" has been employed as a self-designation, though this particular phraseology is not widely applied to identify these churches by outsiders.
 Three sizable constituencies now exist from the late eighteenth century beginnings: (1) The Christian Church (Disciples of Christ), (2) The Independent Christian Churches (Christians Churches/Churches of Christ, and (3) The Churches of Christ.